blakelivingston/avr_tinytune/readme.md

 * Atmega8 support added via a patch contributed by <a href="https://github.com/lberezy">Lucas Berezy</a>!
 Output is on PB3, or pin 17.

-Atmega8 support added via a patch contributed by <a href="https://github.com/lberezy">Lucas Berezy</a>!
-Output is on PB3, or pin 17.

 Features
 ---